emadamic/Adamic_FinalProject/README.md

 - 12 rows, one for each event (4 conditions (heart, lung, stomach, target) x 3 trials each = 12 rows total)
 - One column for each subject (with the exception of the first column, labelled "Event")

-INSTRUCTIONS:
+## INSTRUCTIONS:
-This Python script is run via the command line.
+This Python script written via argument parsing, and run via the command line.

->> First, navigate to directory containing the script, and the data file
+>> First, navigate to directory containing the script & the data file

 >> python3 Adamic_FinalProj.py VIA_response_data.xlsx